 I also employed the NATCO to dispel another engineering management myth - one that proclaimed that acrylic be injected at a slow rate into a hot mold to prevent "stress," which might cause a finished part to craze or crack over time.
 I equipped the NATCO with hydraulic accumulators on its upper deck - effectively converting it to a 400EX model.
 Then I reversed the gearset which regulated the speed of the reciprocating screw - instead of a top speed of 56 rpm, it could attain 224 rpm.
 Finally, we removed the heated water cooling system from our test mold and replaced it with a chiller which pumped anti-freeze mix into the mold's cooling channels at below-freezing temperatures.

 When I fired up the accumulators, the typical hydraulic moan was replaced with a blaring, vibrating bang during injection.
 It grabbed one's attention like a loud fart in a Trappist monastery.
 Half the lab showed up to see if something blew up.
 Birds took flight from the building's roof.
 In fact, the only thing that actually exploded was another erroneous theory.
-With adjustments to the ejection speed and chiller temperature, we soon produced great-looking plastic parts - on very fast molding cycles.
+With adjustments to the injection speed and chiller temperature, we soon produced great-looking plastic parts - on very fast molding cycles.
 We tested their stress-levels by examination using polarized plates and by dipping the molded parts into solvent.
 No crazing.
 Management was unconvinced and insisted that these parts be weathered outdoors to see if crazing occurred.
 It didn't - after 6 months and one year outdoors, our molded samples looked just as good as the control samples.
 I later wrote an article on reducing injection molding cycle times, which was published in Plastics Technology magazine.

 I conducted many other satisfying experiments in injection molding, including a study on two shot molding as a way of creating two colors in a single part - for instance making a leak-proof red taillight with an integral white back-up light.
 I also added data to previous studies on mold shrinkage, demonstrating that, when a part first pops out of the mold, it is actually larger than the mold itself.
 Then it shrinks down as it cools.